ThePhar/archipelago.js/README.md

 ![npm](https://img.shields.io/npm/v/archipelago.js?style=flat-square)
 ![npm](https://img.shields.io/npm/dm/archipelago.js?style=flat-square)

+> This is the developer documentation for the legacy 1.x branch, if you are looking for the developer documentation for
+> **2.0.0**, please change your version in the top right dropdown box to v2.0.
+>
+> If you get a 404 error, please navigate to the front page (this page) and try again.

 A general purpose library for communicating with Archipelago servers in Node.js or in the browser.

 You can install it from npm or use a CDN to use it in browser.